EllisBale/stay_hollow/README.md

 **Primary User Needs**

-- Guest users need to browse products and checkout with ease.
+- Guest users need to browse property listings.
-- Registered customers need a streamlined shopping experience with account and order history features.
+- Registered users need to be able to book a date for holiday booking with secure transactions, and view order history.
-- Site owners need robust tools for inventory and order management.
+- Admin/Managers users need tools for order management, user management, and property listing management.

 **Business Goals**